nadeo/trackmania-doc/docs/create/map-review/weekly-shorts-guidelines.md

 The Weekly Shorts game-mode was designed and introduced as a way for beginner players and casual audiences to always have 5 weekly tracks available to play that are short, simple and not very intense.

-This game-mode is one that is played and tried as the first tracks to drive by many first time players, but also enjoyed by many longer time casual players and what we would like to refer to as “regular beginners”- which means players that continue to enjoy Trackmania but remain at relatively low skill level.
+This game-mode is one that is played and tried as the first tracks to drive by many first time players, but also enjoyed by many longer time casual players and what we would like to refer to as "regular beginners" - which means players that continue to enjoy Trackmania but remain at relatively low skill level.

 We quickly recognised in this mode that many expert players enjoy creative and more complex tracks.
 However, it has been too challenging to find readable, short and fun tracks for beginners while simultaneously offering an element of discovery and competition for competitive players.